8080labs/bamboolib_binder_template/create_your_own_binder.md

 [Click here to use bamboolib for free on Binder 🚀](https://mybinder.org/v2/gh/8080labs/bamboolib_binder_template/master?filepath=bamboolib_demo_titanic.ipynb)

-## Create your own Binder notebook
+## Create your own Binder notebook with bamboolib inside

 1. Create a new GitHub repository from the template in this repo: Click on [this link](https://github.com/8080labs/bamboolib_binder_template/generate) to create a new repository that has the same folder structure as our template.
 Make sure that you create a public repository.
     - Alternatively, you can also use the other public alternatives that Binder supports.
 For example, your own hosted public Git repository or a public GitLab repository.